 - 10:45 AM – 11:45 AM: 1st AME Training Session in the Vendor Hall Demo Room: :Bootcamp for Succeeding in Your Business, Part 1 (covering time management, personal/business appearance and image, great service for loyal customers)

 - Noon – 6:30 PM: Youth vendor area open for attendee shopping

 Saturday, June 17th

-- 10:00 – 11:00 AM: 2nd AME Training Session: Bootcamp for Succeeding in Your Business, Part 2 (covering inexpensive or free marketing ideas, money management and investment)
+- 10:45 AM – 11:45 AM: 2nd AME Training Session in the Vendor Hall Demo Room: Bootcamp for Succeeding in Your Business, Part 2 (covering inexpensive or free marketing ideas, money management and investment)